NeowayLabs/jobs/datasource/full-stack-senior.md

 * Create predictions based on historical data
 * Provides all this data as services to a huge ecosystem of applications

 All this has to be done on a huge scale of more than 30 millions companies being processed constantly.
 Want some of this challenges and a team of great people to work on them with you ?
 Lets talk :-) We want someone with experience developing distributed systems.

 We need a problem solving mindset, end to end, nothing is “not your problem”.
 You will have complete freedom to solve the problems, but with that freedom will come great responsibility.
 Besides solving the problems we enjoy sustainable software development, you should embrace the idea that the responsibility of assuring quality and testing the software is yours.

 We value our culture, and a great part of it is that there is no silver bullet, so we don't care about which is your favorite language if at least is not only one.
 Our culture is of learning and collaboration, so if you don't like to learn everyday or is not a team player stop reading this and forget about us.

-Besides a team player we need someone who will help coach people and give architectural insights on the whole system (we said that the challenge was pretty big, remember ? :-) ) If you want to challenge yourself to be the very best you can, contact us, we have the challenge for you.
+Besides a team player we need someone who will help coach people and give architectural insights on the whole system (we said that the challenge was pretty big, remember ? :-) ), being able to take the feedback and demand from stakeholders and calmly transmit them to the whole team.
+If you want to challenge yourself to be the very best you can, contact us, we have the challenge for you.

 ## Required Skills

 * Great at coaching people
+* Strives for simplicity
 * Team player
 * Swift learner
 * Embraces change and uncertainty
 * Good software architecture skills (specially in distributed systems)
-* Strive for simplicity, always
+* Able to align the business with the technical context

 ## Desirable Skills